Grzegorz-so/US-Election-2016/README.md

 ## **Conclusion**
 To be honest in most of the picked variables the information value is marked as moderate predictive power index (iv is between 0.1 - 0.3).
 It answers our main question perfectly.
 So does demography determine who people vote for?
 In short, yes.
-Demography can determine who counties vote for.
+Demography can determine who counties vote for...